What Does An Enzyme Mask Do?

-When you notice the texture of your skin becoming slightly rough or just looking dull, it's often the fault of dead skin cells collecting on the surface.
+When you notice the texture of your complexion becoming slightly rough or just looking dull, it's often the fault of dead skin cells collecting on the surface.
 While the skin renewal or turnover cycle is normal and natural, it sometimes requires a little nudge when it comes to sloughing off some of that dead skin.

 Like its cousin, the chemical peel, an enzyme peel will also exfoliate the skin and leave behind a layer of more soft, youthful-looking skin.
 Enzyme peels tend to be more gentle than chemical peels, so they may be more suitable for sensitive skin, or those who don't want their skin to noticeably peel.

 There's a wide variety of fruit-based exfoliating options out there.
-You'll find everything from a pumpkin enzyme peel to a papaya-pineapple facial treatment.
+You'll find everything from a pumpkin enzyme mask to a papaya-pineapple facial treatment.
 Enzyme peels and masks are like a tropical party for your face.